This thick-snouted fish with a long dorsal fin,

 the agriculturally-rich region to the southwest of

 modern Cairo.
-Hollow cast in bronze with details
+Hollow cast in bronze with the

 The ancient Egyptian traditions which grew up